 Robert Ingliss

-An avid proponent of contemporary music, he has premiered works by Babbitt, Carter, Dalbavie and many others.
+An avid proponent of contemporary music, Robert has premiered numerous solo and chamber works by Babbitt, Carter, Davidovsky, and so on through the alphabet of important 20th- and 21st-century composers.
 His recording credits and performances on soundtracks for film and television are as varied as they are numerous.
-He has taught at Brooklyn College Conservatory, Columbia University, Sarah Lawrence College and SUNY/Purchase.
+He has taught at Brooklyn College Conservatory, Columbia University, Sarah Lawrence College, SUNY/Purchase and the University of New Mexico.

 Question & Answer